Amethyst Properties Facts and Great Photos

-The shade of colour in the mineral amethyst can vary widely within the same crystal, a trait correctly known as colour zoning.
-Although quite common, chevron amethyst is the most extreme example and this stone usually exhibits large sections of milky white quartz.
-The name chevron amethyst or banded amethyst as it tends to be known in the UK, stems from the prominent chevron-like or v-shaped patterns.
-Some chevron amethyst stone can resemble Derbyshire Blue John which is a rare variety of the mineral fluorite.
+The shade of colour in amethyst can vary widely within the same crystal.
+This characteristic is correctly known as colour zoning.
+Chevron amethyst which exhibits large sections of milky white quartz is the most extreme example.
+Mostly known as banded amethyst in the UK, the term chevron comes from the prominent chevron-like or v-shaped patterns.
+Some chevron amethyst can resemble Derbyshire Blue John which is a rare variety of the mineral fluorite.

-On Mohs scale of mineral hardness along with most varieties of quartz amethyst grades 7.
-Mohs scale compares the scratch resistance of one mineral against another but hardness should not be confused for toughness.
+On Mohs scale of mineral hardness amethyst like most varieties of quartz, grades 7.
+Mohs scale is a tool which measures the scratch resistance of one mineral against another.
+Hardness is not the same as toughness.

 Chevron amethyst stones | Photo; Stone Mania ©

 Amethyst crystals can vary significantly from the deepest shade of purple to subtle violet.
 Its colour however is sensitive to light so will fade if exposed to sunlight for long periods of time.

 Although iron is the primary cause of the colour, other contributing factors include heat often in the form of radiation and/or pressure.
 All natural minerals are formed through a variety of different geological processes and should one change or be absent, the outcome may well be the formation of a different mineral.

 Exposure to heat causes a gradual reduction in the amount of iron present in a crystal which causes it to change colour.
 So whilst impurities of iron may be present in a quartz crystal, without heat the colour is unlikely to change.
 By disrupting a mineral's chemical composition it's possible to adjust or change the colour completely.
 Heat treatments mimic natural geological processes.
 They have long been used to remove unwanted tinges of colour or to lighten or darken the shade of many but not all rocks and minerals.